Fragrant viburnum shrubs are an easy going, low maintenance plant that can be used for privacy, as a specimen plant or foundation plantings.

 How to Prune Viburnum

 It’s best to prune a viburnum immediately after flowering.
 When pruning viburnum you will want to start by trimming away any dead, broken, or diseased branches.
-Once you finish trimming the viburnum you can then shape and size the plant to your desire.
+Once you finish trimming your viburnum hedges or shrubs, you can then shape and size the plant to your desire.
 Viburnum can take heavy pruning and removing flower heads will actually encourage new, healthy growth.

 How to Plant Viburnum Shrubs

 To plant a viburnum shrub you will first want to pick your planting site making sure that it has the proper light conditions.
 Once you have chosen your site, dig a hole that is two times the size of the root ball and fill it with some nutrient soil.
 Next, place your plant in the hole and backfill with soil until the root ball is fully covered.
 You can even plant multiple viburnum in a row to create a viburnum hedge for privacy.